Rules

 1. No bridge may exceed 12” tall or 6” in width.
 The 12” dimension is an overall dimension; this is measured from the lowest point to the tallest point just prior to being put in the test rig.

 2. Bridges must span a minimum of 24” between supports.
-The maximum bridge length is 33″.
-See Bridge Load Test Frame diagram below for test rig layout.
+The maximum bridge length is 33”.
+See Bridge Load Test Frame for test rig layout.

-5. Bridges may not be solid (one member) in cross-section.
-They may be multiple ply adhered members in either direction so long as they comply with maximum panel dimensions.
+3. Bridges may not be solid (one member) in cross-section.
+They may be multiple ply adhered members in either direction so long as each panel complies with maximum panel dimensions.
+Teams may not cast elements in a mold or dip their bridges in candy.
+See Photo 1 for an example of a bridge that is not compliant with this rule.
+This photo is near the end of this page.
+Scroll down to view.

-7. Bridge ends MAY NOT be braced by test rig vertical legs (i.e. no thrusting).
+7. Bridge ends MAY NOT be laterally braced by test rig vertical legs (i.e. no thrusting).

 8. The bridge’s deck must accommodate the loading mechanism/applicator (RE: loading procedure).
 You are solely responsible for ensuring the compatibility of your bridge with the loading mechanism.